Okay, so, what's the difference between a CV format and a CV template?

 CV Template Medical

 There is no required length for medical CVs, with the general trend to be 2–3 pages of A4 that keeps the information succinct and relevant.
-An academic CV may tend to be longer, with research and publications being included.
+An academic CV may tend to be longer, with research and publications is included.

 Medical CV generally includes all the following information in addition to a resume header and contact information.

-- Education: name, location, degree and date from all institutions you've attended
+- Education: name, location, degree, and date from all institutions you've attended

 - Scholarships, Honors and Awards: include cum laude, magna cum laude, summa cum laude, election to AOA, or Gold Humanism, awards (including service awards), scholarships, etc.